 With effect from October 22, 1997, RBI has given the freedom to commercial banks to fix their own interest rates on domestic term deposits of various maturities with the prior approval of their respective Board of Directors/Asset Liability Management Committee (ALCO).
-However, RBI regulates interest rates on savings bank accounts and the savings bank interest rate is currently fixed at 3.5% per annum, which is unchanged from March 1, 2003.
+However, RBI regulates interest rates on savings bank accounts.
+Interest rate is currently fixed at 4% per annum, with effect from May 3, 2011.